Poigai Alvar: Alvars

 The word Alvar means the 'immersed', referring to the poet-saints's deep devotion to their supreme deity, Vishnu.
 The Alvars are considered the twelve supreme devotees of Vishnu in Sri Vaishnavism, who were instrumental in popularising Vaishnavism during the 5th to 8th centuries CE.
 The religious works of these saints in Tamil, songs of love and devotion, are compiled as Naalayira Divya Prabandham, containing 4000 verses, with each of the 108 temples revered in their songs is classified as a Divya Desam.
 The saints had different origins, and belonged to different classes.
-According to tradition, the first three Alvars, Poigai, Bhoothath, and Pei, were born miraculously.
-Thirumalisai was the son of a sage, Thondaradi, Mathurakavi, Periya, and Andal were from Brahmin varna, Kulasekhara from the Kshatriya varna, Namm from a cultivator family, Tirupana from the Tamil Panar community, and Tirumangai from the Kalvar community.
+According to tradition, the first three Alvars, Poigai Alvar, Bhoothath Alvar, and Pei Alvar, were born miraculously.
+Thirumalisai Alvar was the son of a sage, Thondaradi Alvar, Mathurakavi Alvar, Periya Alvar, and Andal were from Brahmin varna, Kulasekhara Alvar from the Kshatriya varna, Nammalvar from a cultivator family, Tirupana Alvar from the Tamil Panar community, and Tirumangai Alvar from the Kalvar community.

 Divya Suri Saritra by Garuda-Vahana Pandita (11th century CE), Guruparamparaprabavam by Pinbaragiya Perumal Jiyar, Periya tiru mudi adaivu by Anbillai Kandadiappan, Yatindra Pranava Prabavam by Pillai Lokacharya, commentaries on Divya Prabandam, Guru Parampara (lineage of Gurus) texts, temple records and inscriptions give a detailed account of the Alvars and their works.
 According to these texts, the saints were considered incarnations of some form of Vishnu.
 Poigai is considered an incarnation of Panchajanya (Krishna's conch), Bhoothath of Kaumodaki (Vishnu's mace), Pey of Nandaka (Vishnu's sword), Thirumalisai of Sudarshanam (Vishnu's discus), Namm of Vishvaksena (Vishnu's commander), Madhurakavi of Vainatheya (Vishnu's eagle, Garuda), Kulasekhara of Kaustubha (Vishnu's necklace), Periya of Garuda (Vishnu's eagle), Andal of Bhudevi (Vishnu's wife, Lakshmi, in her aspect as Bhudevi), Thondaradippodi of Vaijayanti/Vanamalai (Vishnu's garland), Thiruppaan of Srivatsa (An auspicious mark on Vishnu's chest) and Thirumangai of Sharanga (Rama's bow).
 The songs of Prabandam are regularly sung in several the Vishnu temples of South India daily and also during festivals.

 According to traditional account by Manavala Mamunigal, the first three Alvars, namely, Poigai, Bhoothath and Pey belong to Dvapara Yuga (before 4200 BCE).
 It is widely accepted by tradition and historians that the trio are the earliest among the twelve Alvars.
 Along with the three Saiva nayanmars, they influenced the ruling Pallava kings, creating a Bhakti movement that resulted in changing the religious geography from Buddhism and Jainism to these two sects of Hinduism in the region.
 The Alvars were also instrumental in promoting the Bhagavata cult and the two epics of India, namely, Ramayana and Mahabharata.
 The Alvars were instrumental in spreading Vaishnavism throughout the region.
 The verses of the various Alvars were compiled by Nathamuni (824-924 CE), a 10th-century Vaishnava theologian, who called it the "Tamil Veda".